embedded-mas/jason-ros/examples/turtles/README.md

    ```
 -->

-This application uses an extended version of the link:http://wiki.ros.org/turtlesim[turtlesim simulator], where two turtle shaped robots move around a square environment.
+This application uses an extended version of the [turtlesim simulator](http://wiki.ros.org/turtlesim), where two turtle shaped robots move around a square environment.
 The robots are controlled by ROS nodes.

 To set up this infrastructure, launch a Docker container with all the requirements using the following command:
 ```